karl-soderberg/DiversityTracker/Questions.md

 # How would you rate the opportunities for career advancement and professional growth in our company?
 (Poor/Fair/Good/Excellent)

 # Are you comfortable expressing your opinions and concerns openly without fear of reprisal?
 (Yes/No)

+# How supported do you feel by your immediate supervisor or manager?
+(Not supported at all/Somewhat supported/Supported/Strongly supported)